gocardless/angularjs-style-guide/README.md

 1. Use resolvers to inject data.

-_Why_: The page is rendered only when all data is available.
+_Why_: The page is rendered only when all data is available, which means you don't get any views being rendered without data.

 ```js
 // Recommended